sorenpeter/pixelblog/README.md

 2. Copy the markdown code from the list to the input field together with you message or just post images if you like.
 	`![](http://www.example.net/twtxt/media/2022-01-27_my_picture.png)`

-__Tip:__ The default is to have each images on it own line when in timeline view.
-But to get a grid view with up to 5 images side by side, you can include the word `grid` in the first image of several like this:
+__Tip:__ The default design in timeline view is to have each images on it own line.
+But to get a grid view with up to 5 images side by side in a specific post, you can include the word `grid` in the first image of several like this:

 ```![grid](http://www.example.net/twtxt/media/2022-01-27_my_picture_1.png) ![](http://www.example.net/twtxt/media/2022-01-27_my_picture_2.png) ![](http://www.example.net/twtxt/media/2022-01-27_my_picture_3.png)```

 Only put `grid` in the square brackets of the first images unless you wants some funky side effects (you have been warrend!)

 ## 🎨 Customization